 Max Altitude: 2500 m / 8200 ft at Otovitsa Ridge

 Total Trip Time: 8 hours

-There are multiple ways to get to the Seven Rila Lakes from Sofia.
+There are multiple ways to get from Sofia to the Seven Rila Lakes.
 We went with friends who have a car, but I’ll give the details for every option below.

-Get to the Seven Rila Lakes by Car
+1. Drive from Sofia to the Seven Rila Lakes

 This is definitely the easiest way to get to the Seven Rila Lakes from Sofia.
 You can drive all the way to the parking lot of the Pionerska chairlift (put “lift to Rila Lakes” in your GPS to find it) which will then take you to the starting point of the hike.
 The drive to the lakes will be about 60 miles and 1.5 hours each way from Sofia.

-Get to the Seven Rila Lakes with a Shuttle
+2. Shuttle from Sofia to the Seven Rila Lakes

 The 7 Rila Lakes Shuttle is your best bet to see them without a car.
 This service runs every Tuesday, Thursday, and Saturday and the round trip transport costs 25 euros / 50 lev per person.
 I know it definitely runs June through October, but if you want to take it in April/May you’ll have to check the website and see if it’s available.

-Get to the Seven Rila Lakes By Bus
+3. Bus from Sofia to the Seven Rila Lakes